gregallensworth/ElectricalCircuitLearning/README.md

 # ElectricalCircuitLearning

-Learning how to wire electrical circuits
+Photos of my electrical prototyping workbench, as I learn how to wire common household circuits.

+Each folder is a standalone project, with its own photos and its own readme file describing the circuit.